kairosart/K2/Base Camp/XSS.md

 ### Bypassing WAF

-To determine which part in THE payload triggered the WAF, senD different words from the original payload as part of the description.
+To determine which part in the payload triggered the WAF, send different words from the original payload as part of the description.

 So, send  `“<script>” , “var” , “btoa”`, and none of them activated the WAF.

-`“Document” and “Cookie”` don’t activate the WAF either,  but the string `“document.cookie”` does!

 Instead you can use the following way.